Renewable Portfolio Standards: Understanding Costs and Benefits

 State policymakers, public utilities commissions, and the renewable industry rely on NREL's analysis of renewable portfolio standards (RPS) to understand costs, benefits, and impacts of current and potential standards or changes to standards.

-NREL and Lawrence Berkeley National Laboratory (LBNL) are engaged in a multi-year project to examine the costs, benefits, and other impacts of state RPS polices both retrospectively and prospectively.
+NREL and Lawrence Berkeley National Laboratory (LBNL) undertook a multi-year project to examine the costs, benefits, and other impacts of state RPS polices both retrospectively and prospectively.

 Relying on a well-vetted set of methods, the study evaluates the costs, benefits, and other impacts of renewable energy used to meet future RPS demand growth over the 2015-2050 period.
 The study considers both the current set of state RPS policies, as well as a high renewable energy scenario in which most states adopt relatively aggressive targets.
 Those two scenarios are compared to a No RPS scenario, which assumes no further growth in RPS requirements beyond 2015.
 When comparing the costs and monetized benefits, we find that the benefits exceed the costs, even when considering the highest cost and lowest benefit outcomes.